 Technical Takeaway: Merging two technologies like Wi-Fi and RFID can exponentially increase asset tracking capabilities.

-Business Takeaway: As Stanley Black and Decker highlight, a Wi-Fi and RFID tracking system can make it easier for employees to flag issues and arrange assistance.
+Business Takeaway: As Stanley Black and Decker highlights, a Wi-Fi and RFID tracking system can make it easier for employees to flag issues and arrange assistance.
 Therefore, improving production efficiency.